Saurabh2798/Data-Extraction/README.md

 # Data-Extraction

 ## Approach used -
-  - Used pytesseracrt to detect text from images
+  - Used pytesseract to detect text from images
   - used regex to for extracting all the possible date formats in the detected text
   - used Flask to serve the app